 In 2016, after a trip to New Orleans and a conversation with a man named Don Edwards.
 I found myself wanting a Black Lives Matter wristband.
 It’s different than attending a protest or echoing on social media.
 To me, the wristband provided a way in which I could present my stance on a daily basis.
 Without diving into the politics of this statement, I wear a BLM wristband because black lives matter to me.

 I searched the conventional channels for acquiring a wristband, eBay, Amazon, Etsy.
 I even found them on Aliexpress, direct from China for $1 shipped.
-I didn’t keep looking for wristbands because I couldn’t find them, I kept seeking because I was looking to purchase from an official organization or a black business owner.
+I didn’t keep looking for wristbands because I couldn’t find them, I kept seeking because I was looking to purchase from an official organization or a black owned business.
 Around every turn, all I could see were businesses trying to capitalize on what was “trending” at the moment.
 The same company on Amazon sells Black Lives Matter, Blue Lives Matter, Donald Trump hats, Pride rainbow flags, and on and on.
-I understand that there are “promotional” companies out there that are trying to make a living, but this doesn’t feel right, and that is not an operation that I am willing to give my money to.
+I understand that there are “promotional” companies out there that are trying to make a living, but that doesn’t feel right, and I will not support them.

 At the time one BLM wristband was priced somewhere between $1-4.
 I looked into online wristband printers and found that you could get 200 custom made for $56. ( that’s $0.28 per band).
-I figured, I would get one wristband for myself and see if anyone else would want one, if not, then I’d have plenty of backups.
+I figured, I would get one wristband for myself and see if anyone else would want one, if not, then I’d have a lifetime supply!
 I purchased from a manufacturer in Texas. ( Federal prosecutors would later bust a number of these USA wristband companies for price fixing: link).

 I received my 200 bands, put mine on, and went out to see if anyone else wanted one.
 A good number of people in my community did.
 With about 100 remaining I asked a local coffee shop owner if I could leave the rest in her shop.
 She gladly accepted.

-With extra cash from a VJ gig, my next order was for 1000 wristbands. (@ $180 or $0.18/pc).
+With extra cash from a VJ gig, my next order was 1000 wristbands. (@ $180 or $0.18/pc).
 I handed a few hundred wristbands over to the coffee shop owner and went to another coffee shop, and then another, and then a community center.
-I was out of wristbands within a week.
-The other locations would be out within a month, and next thing I knew, I was using Xmas money to buy 2100 wristbands ($357, $0.17/pc).
-These bands took another 3 months before they were out.
-I knew I wanted to get the prices down, and around the same time, the supplier that I had been going for started upping their prices on me.
-Instead of a few thousand for $0.17 a piece they were asking near $0.30.
-So I sourced from another supplier and let me tell you — not all wristbands are made the same.
-This time I would get 3100 wristbands for $423.90 ($~0.14/ band).
-I wasn’t happy with the quality of these wristbands, but I couldn’t afford to go another route.
+I was out of wristbands within the week.
+The other locations would be out within the month, and next thing I knew, I used my Xmas money to buy 2100 wristbands ($357, $0.17/pc).
+They were all gone in 3 months.

-It took a few more months to get rid of 3100 wristbands, and by then I had two coffee shops pledging support for the next order.
-I started the Etsy store as a way to undercut the other hypocritical BLM wristbands, get them out there for those who wanted them and offset the costs of giving them out locally for free.
-If someone bought one, they paid for one for someone else.
-A hundred or so, orders came through Etsy and helped offset the costs, but in all reality, I would always add extra wristbands to every order, some orders I would refund the buyers and send them what they wanted anyway.
-Other custom orders would end up getting enough wristbands for a school, wedding, or significant event and I would only ask them to cover shipping.
-I wasn’t trying to be a “smart business person.”
-The point was to get more wristbands out there, and that’s what was happening.
+It took a few months to get rid of 3100 wristbands, and by then I had two coffee shops pledging support for the next order.
+I started the Etsy store as a way to undercut the other hypocritical BLM wristbands, get them out there for those who wanted them and offset the costs of giving them out for free locally.

-Around this time the USA manufactures were adding more “fees” to my order quotes.
-And to be honest, I’m not sure any of these wristbands were ever actually made in the USA.
+The USA manufactures were piling on more “fees” to their quotes.
+And to be honest, I’m not sure any of these wristbands were actually made in the USA.
 Especially after receiving multiple bags of wristbands with Chinese characters on them.
-With about $350 in donations and ~$100 from Etsy orders, I set out to place an order for 10,000 wristbands direct from the source, China.
-I won’t go into all the midnight-3am conversations about wristbands, sizes, and options, but what made it easy were the quotes they were giving me.
+With about $350 in donations and ~$100 from Etsy orders, I set out to place an order for 10,000 wristbands direct from the source, China!
+I won’t go into all the midnight-3am conversations about wristbands, sizes, and options, but what made it easy were the quotes they gave me.
 10,000 wristbands ( Adult & Youth sizes) for $836 (~$0.08/pc) half the price of any USA “manufactures” and delivered in 1/4th the time.
-My friend Alex updated the font design, I placed the order, and they arrived as expected and with better quality than I had been getting.
-Not to mention, the bags had the same stickers on them as another “USA” wristband manufacturer.
+My friend Alexander Cromer updated the font design, I placed the order.
+They arrived as expected and better quality than Texas… Not to mention, the bags had the same stickers on them as another “USA” wristband manufacturer.
 That’s right!
-The USA manufactures were middleperson-ing these Chinese operations.
-I’d later find all this out after multiple query emails and their price-fixing court case.
+The USA manufactures were middleperson-ing these opperations — and as we’d all find out illegally price fixing to boot. (someone went to jail).